Enhanced diHiggs signal from hidden scalar QCD at leading-order scale-symmetry limit: Scale-Invariant Hidden-Scalar QCD in the LOSS limit

-To properly incorporate such an important gluonic effect into the scalar QCD as the main mass-scale generator, in the present study we shall adopt some recent idea, named the chiral-scale effective model, developed as a low-energy description of the fermionic QCD \cite{6}.
-As will be clarified below, this idea can properly realize the important gluonic contribution playing the role of the mass-scale generator through the nonperturbatively explicit breaking of the scale invariance\footnote{ In addition to the chiral-scale symmetry structure, the color confinement effect of these strongly coupled scalar fields can also be important, especially for the vacuum structure and phase transition.
-However, to discuss color confinement, we need more assumptions as well as lattice results to show that the scalar QCD behaves exactly the same as the fermionic QCD, as was discussed in \cite{2}.
-One recent paper\cite{7} just tried to include the Polyakov loop effect into the effective model for this hidden scalar QCD and then found a significant enhancement to the energy density of the gravitational waves background produced from a first-order scale phase transition.
+To properly incorporate such an important gluonic effect into effective models for scalar QCD as the main mass-scale generator, in the present study we shall adopt some recent idea, dubbed a chiral-scale effective model, which has been developed as a low-energy description of the fermionic QCD~\cite{Li:2016uzn}.
+As will be clarified below, this idea can properly realize the important gluonic contribution playing the role of the mass-scale generator through the nonperturbative-explicit breaking of the scale invariance~\footnote{ In addition to the chiral-scale symmetry structure, the color confinement effect of these strongly coupled scalar fields can also be important, especially for the vacuum structure and phase transition.
+However, to discuss color confinement, we need more assumptions as well as lattice results to show that the scalar QCD behaves exactly the same as the fermionic QCD, as was discussed in \cite{Kubo:2015cna}.
+One recent paper~\cite{Kubo:2018vdw} tried to include the Polyakov loop effect into the effective model for this hidden scalar QCD and then found a significant enhancement to the energy density of the gravitational waves background produced from a first-order scale phase transition.
 So just like the fermionic QCD, the effective model for a scalar QCD is also extremely complicated, where the inclusion of color confinement can also be important within some context.
 However, this interesting issue is beyond scope of our present study.}.